-One of the most common errors I see people doing when planning their trip to Berlin is during the booking of their flight.
-I know it is very attractive to get that cheap ticket you saw but arriving at 6 am on a Monday in Schoenefeld is unrealistic.
-Tegel maybe you can try to book a taxi and make it to your flight but still not ideal.
+One of the most common errors I see people making when planning their trip to Berlin is booking their flight.
+I know it is desirable to get that cheap ticket you saw but arriving at 6 am on a Monday in Schönefeld is unrealistic.
+Tegel, maybe you can try to book a taxi and make it to your flight, but it is still not ideal.
 The BVG, Berlin’s public transport company, says that the trains will start running around 4(ish) am.
-But I can guarantee that it is not the case in some days.
-Delays canceled departures, and other factors must be taken into account.
+But I can guarantee that it is not the case on some days.
+Delays cancelled departures, and other factors must be taken into account.

-For the Tegel Airport (TXL) which is inside the B area, a taxi will probably do the job.
+A taxi will probably do the job for the Tegel Airport (TXL), which is inside the B area.
 But from Neukölln is a good 35-40 euros trip.
-Schönefeld is area C, that means that is outside of Berlin’s perimeter.
+Schönefeld is area C, which means that it is outside of Berlin’s perimeter.
 A taxi will be out of the table if you are going for the cheap side of life, and if you start in Prenzlauer Berg, it will be more than 1 hour until you get there.

 Welcome card or Berlin Pass?

 Fotostrasse is a great fan of a card like this.
 We tested and approved similar versions of cities like Amsterdam and Turku.
-Here in Berlin, we know you can find two options, the Welcome Card that is provided by the city of Berlin and Partners and the Berlin Pass, which we believe is a private company offering a similar product.
-The main difference between those two is price and what is included.
+Here in Berlin, we know you can find two options, the Welcome Card provided by the city of Berlin and Partners and the Berlin Pass, which we believe is a private company offering a similar product.
+The main difference between them two is the price and what is included.
 (I know, we’re so helpful, right?)

-I want to point it out only that those two options are super worth it if your main thing is to visit museums and other attractions.
+I want to point out that those two options are super worth it if your main thing is visiting museums and other attractions.
 They both can help you save precious Euros on entrance fees and transport.
 We also found a good review of the Berlin Pass and Welcome Card to help you decide.

 And how about those boat rides along the spree?

-The thing I didn’t like in any of the companies was how hard was to find information online.
+I didn’t like about any of the companies was how hard it was to find information online.
 It is somewhat confusing, and the staff was not helpful.
 Their online presence is as old and the decoration inside the boats.
-At least was the case with Reederei Riedel and with Stern Und Kreis, two of the main ones offering you boat tours.
+At least was the case with Reederei Riedel and Stern Und Kreis, two of the main ones offering you boat tours.